UWB-Adv-Data-Vis/Twitter-shiny/README.md

 )
 ```

-The input panel allows users to select from the choices from a menu of all options found in the twitter data sample.
+The input panel allows users to select from the choices from a menu of all options found in the imdb data sample.
 As a default, English `"en"` is selected.
 The label prompts users what to select and stores the value as an object that can be called by `input$tweetlang`

 Save the file, write a commit message and ***commit***.